benjohansen/20projects_arduino-max/README.md

   - [1A-in-DS-to-Max_Max-to-DS-out-3A](/1A-in-DS-to-Max_Max-to-DS-out-3A)
     - send the state of the potentiometer from the Digital Sandbox to Max, and simultaneously control (from Max) the Digital Sandbox's RGB LED using PWM

-### Wireless communication using two Xbee modules
+### Wireless communication using two XBee modules

-  - coming soon ...
-I hope!
-(I'm researching hooking the Xbee up to the expansion port on the Digital Sandbox which houses 3.3V, GND, A4 (SDA) pin, and A5 (SDL) pin)
+  - I have concluded it isn't worth implementing wireless communication using XBees with the Sparkfun Digital Sandbox because software serial solutions are unreliable.
+I want these examples for my students to be stable.
+I tried using multiple software serial libraries with various combinations of pins 11, 12, 13, and A4 (14) and A5 (15): communication often created an incorrect/unstable output and input.

 <hr>